jeanflower/CountryGame/README.md

 [Link to folder](nextjsapp)

 Use the nextjs framework to writes client-side HTML and server-side fetch calls to build a working web app that uses the python API call on the back end.
+The nextjs app will work with our python API endpoint even if the python API prohibits cross-origin requests, because the call to the python API is from our back-end server and not directly from the browser.

 A deployed version of the app can be found at https://nextjs-project-service-qzwnizxtoa-uc.a.run.app/

 <img src="https://github.com/jeanflower/Full-stack-demos-country-game/blob/main/nextjsScreenshot.png" width=50% height=50%>